 613.310.
 A party may represent itself without an attorney.

-Comment.
-Section 613.310 generalizes a provision of former Section 11509.
-In the case of a party that is an entity, the entity may select any of its members to represent it, and is bound by the acts of its authorized representative.
+In the case of a party that is an entity, the entity may select any of its members to represent it and is bound by the acts of its authorized representative.